 I am going to need a LOT of motivational energy.

-The Execution Gap—what I call the barrier that suppresses my will to do what I want to do—has existed for as long as I can remember wanting to do things.
-Over the years, I’ve had some success in trying different processes and tools, redefining the goal posts or eliminating them entirely, deviating from standard practice toward something weirdly my own.
-Each tactic produced outcomes, but the energy cost was high and always burned me out.
-The March Shopify Directive is just the latest in a long line of such initiatives that are falling flat.
+I’m going to call this The Execution Gap, defined here as the barrier that suppresses my will to do what I want to do.
+I have had this problem for as long as I can remember wanting to do things.
+I’ve had some success developing unique processes and tools.
+I’ve become adept at redefining the goal posts to favor my perceived strengths, creating practices that are weird and tuned to my own traits.
+Each of these tactics produced improved outcomes, but the energy cost was high and always burned me out after a few weeks.
+The sluggish execution on my March Shopify Directive is just the latest one that’s fallen flat.

-There it is again.
+And there it is again.
 The desire for connection and meaningful work.
 That is the game I want to play.
-And interestingly, the goal posts are the same: finding good people, making money, working together.
-That’s my vision of success.
-Or at least it feels that way on this rainy Easter weekend.

 I am going to share a piece of free versecondensed from a long private ramble I wrote to try to figure out what I was trying to figure out.
-It is a bit cringe, but it is honest:
+It is a bit cringe, but it is honest.
+This is what I think the “rule shifting” should try to accommodate as a given precondition.

 the cat wants to swirl and thrive